-After our basic training, the next posting for us national servicemen was to undergo the in-depth training for the work that we would be doing for the remainder of our service.
+After basic training, the next posting for national service men was to undergo the in-depth training for the work that we would be doing for the remainder of our service.
 In my case, this training was to be the Royal Naval School of Signals at Cookham Camp, near Rochester in Kent.

 Here I and approximately twenty or so others arrived and were told that we would be embarking on a six-months course at the camp under the instruction of a Petty Officer, plus a selection of specialist instructors.
 We were assigned to Hut E11 (known as Easy Eleven) where we selected a bunk and a locker and unpacked our gear.
 Then we awaited events.